Father of Columbine victim speaks in Salina

 SALINA, Kan.
-(KSNW)– On Monday, Oct.
-14, Smoky Hill Education Service Center, along with other contributors, hosted a day-long event where school professionals, law enforcement, mental health professionals, and community members were all invited to listen to the words of a father whose daughter was killed in the Columbine High School shooting.
+(KSNW) – On Monday, Smoky Hill Education Service Center, along with other contributors, hosted a day-long event where school professionals, law enforcement, mental health professionals, and community members were all invited to listen to the words of a father whose daughter was killed in the Columbine High School shooting.

-Darrel Scott was invited to speak in the Webster Conference Center in Salina, Kansas, to help these professionals better understand different ways students think, along with strategies on how to help students who are struggling or are having a difficult time in school.
+Darrel Scott was invited to speak in the Webster Conference Center in Salina to help these professionals better understand different ways students think, along with strategies on how to help students who are struggling or are having a difficult time in school.

 Scott also shared his story of the 1999 Columbine shooting and how that tragedy led him to create “Rachel’s Challenge” a bullying and violence abatement program.